prameshsharma25/CAAT/docs/examples.md

 - `--query-name`: Display name for the query protein (XCL1)
 - `--target-name`: Display name for the target/reference protein (Anc0)
 - `--target-seq-path`: Path to the FASTA file containing the Anc0 ancestral sequence
-- `--alignment-path`: Path to the multiple sequence alignment file used for evolutionary context
+- `--alignment-path`: Path to the multiple sequence alignment file to align amino acids

 Note: Requires GPU usage